okta/workflows-templates/workflows/reference_an_on-premise_ldap_mulesoft/readme.md

 **Scope:** Use Sub Tree.

-Click the create LDAP configuration link to create a new LDAP configuration, this is where the credentials and directory host information should be set up.
+Click the create LDAP configuration link to create a new LDAP configuration.
+This is where the credentials and directory host information should be set up.

 **Note: the actual values do not matter at this time, they will be configured properly when the application is deployed to the server.**